whitesnakegang/ouroboros/OUROBOROS_TRY_SETUP.md

 2. **Check Configuration**: Verify `ouroboros.enabled=true` setting in `application.properties`
 3. **Check Header**: Verify that the request includes the `X-Ouroboros-Try: on` header exactly
 4. **Check Logging**: Check detailed logs with `logging.level.kr.co.ouroboros=DEBUG` setting

+### Method Tracing Not Working

+1. **Check Method Tracing Configuration**: Verify `ouroboros.method-tracing.enabled=true` is set
+2. **Check Allowed Packages**: Verify `ouroboros.method-tracing.allowed-packages` is correctly configured with your package paths
+3. **Check Micrometer Sampling**: Verify `management.tracing.sampling.probability=1.0` is set (required for method tracing)
+4. **Check Package Names**: Ensure the classes you want to trace are in the allowed packages
+5. **Check Logging**: Enable debug logging to see if method traces are being created

 ### Tempo Integration Not Working